 If you’re considering Nest Secure, Nest Protect would be a worthwhile addition to your security system.

 Nest has a dedicated customer service website where you can find installation guides, look up troubleshooting options, and check whether Nest will be compatible with other devices in your home.
-Nest customer support can also be reached by phone, email, live chat, or on Twitter should you run into any issues with your Nest equipment.
+You can also contact Nest customer support by phone, email, live chat, or on Twitter should you run into any issues with your Nest equipment.

 What customers are saying about Nest Secure